 Like for other commodities, Iran has been growing increasingly reliant on India for its sugar imports (directly or via the UAE).
-We expect Iran to re-diversify its suppliers as sanctions are in the process of being lifted, commencing imports from Brazil.
+We expect Iran to re-diversify its suppliers as sanctions are in the process of being lifted, and to increasingly turn to Brazilian sugar.
+Brazil already accounted for 16% of Iran's total sugar imports in 2014, compared to 24% for India (45% of Iran's imports are from the UAE, part of which are probably re-exports from Brazil and India).